-SCIENTIFIC NAME COMMON NAME FEDERAL/ STATE/CNPS STATUS DISTRIBUTION HABITAT REQUIREMENTS PERIOD OF IDENTIFICATION POTENTIAL TO OCCUR ON-SITE the McCloud River.
+SCIENTIFIC NAME FEDERAL/ DISTRIBUTION HABITAT REQUIREMENTS PERIOD OF POTENTIAL TO COMMON NAME STATE/CNPS STATUS IDENTIFICATION OCCUR ON-SITE 514105 the McCloud River.
 Spawning is suspected within the Trinity River, South Fork Trinity, and the Eel River. counties include Butte, Colusa, Glenn, Humboldt, Mendocino, Nevada, Placer, Sacramento, Shasta, Sierra, Siskiyou, Solano, Sutter, Tehama, Trinity, Yolo, and Yuba.
 Eucyclogobius newberryi tidewater goby FE/CSC/ Known to occur in coastal lagoons throughout California from Del Norte County to San Diego County.
 Generally found in brackish to freshwater shallow lagoons and slow moving lower stream reaches.
 Habitat is fairly still, but not stagnant and they will avoid open areas with strong currents and/or wave action.
 Marshy habitats where they can avoid backwater flood flows.
 Consult Agency No. The project site does not provide habitat for this species.
 Hypomesus transpacificus Delta smelt FT/CT/ Known to occur almost exclusively in the Sacramento-San Joaquin estuary, from the Suisun Bay upstream through the Delta in Contra Costa, Sacramento, San Joaquin, Solano, and Yolo counties.
 May also occur in the San Francisco Bay.
 Found in estuarine waters.
 Majority of life span is spent within the freshwater outskirts of the mixing zone (saltwater-freshwater interface) within the Delta.
 Consult Agency No. The project site does not provide habitat for this species.
-Mylopharodon conocephalus Hardhead /CSC/ Range is restricted to California, and includes the Sacramento -San Joaquin and Russian River drainages.
+Mylopharodon conocephalus Hardhead /CSC/ includes the Sacramento -San Joaquin and Russian River drainages.
 Requires deep, rocky and sandy pools of small to large rivers.
 Consult Agency No. The project site does not provide habitat for this species.
 Oncorhynchus kisutch Coho salmon Central California Coast ESU FE/CE/ Known to occur throughout the major rivers and tributaries from the Noyo River, south of Fort Bragg, to the San Lorenzo River, east of Santa Cruz.
-The distribution includes Marin, Mendocino, San Francisco, San Mateo, Santa Cruz, and Sonoma counties.
-Spawning: streams with pool and riffle complexes.
+The distribution includes Marin, Mendocino, San Francisco, San Mateo, Santa Cruz, and Sonoma counties. complexes.
 For successful breeding, require cold water and gravelly streambeds.
 November-February No. The project site does not provide habitat for this species.
 Oncorhynchus mykiss steelhead Central Valley steelhead FT// rivers and tributaries before migrating to the Delta and Bay Area.
 Found in cool, clear, fast-flowing permanent streams and rivers with riffles and ample cover from riparian vegetation or overhanging banks.
 Spawning: streams with pool and riffle complexes.
 For successful breeding, require cold water and gravelly streambed.
 Consult Agency No. The project site does not provide habitat for this species.
-Oncorhynchus mykiss irideus steelhead Central California Coast FT// Spawn in drainages from the Russian River basin, Sonoma and Mendocino counties, to Soquel Creek, Santa Cruz County Found in cool, clear, fast-flowing permanent streams and rivers with riffles and ample cover from riparian vegetation or overhanging Consult Agency No. The project site does not provide habitat for this species.
+Oncorhynchus mykiss irideus steelhead Central California Coast FT// basin, Sonoma and Mendocino counties, to Found in cool, clear, fast-flowing permanent streams and rivers with riffles and ample cover from riparian vegetation or overhanging Consult Agency No. The project site does not provide habitat for this species.